310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% img /img/es/eventstory/sweethalloween/letsparty5_3.jpg %}

 {% bubble Hajime %}
-<th>(…Fufu, everyone looks like they’re having fun.
+<th>(…Heheh, everyone looks like they’re having fun.
 I’m so glad.)</th>

 <th>(Especially Morisawa-senpai.
 He was always sighing, so I was worried for him…)</th>

 <th>(But he truly is the person Akehoshi-senpai respects.
 He got through his worries with ease, and is back in high spirits…♪)</th>

-<th>(As for me… I think I’ve reached my limit… I’ve only realized it now, but I really must’ve tired myself out…)</th>
+<th>(But as for me… I think I’ve reached my limit… I’ve only realized it now, but I really must’ve tired myself out…)</th>

 <th>(I-I feel too wobbly to stand up straight.)</th>

 <th>(What do I do…?
-Ugh… After all that practice we all went through together… I can’t believe I ended up like this on the actual live show…)</th>
+Uu~… After all that practice we all went through together… I can’t believe I ended up like this on the actual live show…)</th>

 <th>(I’m so pathetic.
 Why am I always like this?)</th>
 {% endbubble %}